<

 The Belalp cable car is not strictly essential but is the standard approach for the vast majority of parties.
 It lifts you from Blatten near Naters (1,327 m) to Belalp (2,094 m), saving approximately 750 m and 1.5 hours of ascent.
 Without the cable car, the walk from Blatten through larch forests is actually described as beautiful — but adds significantly to an already very long programme.
 The critical constraint is the last cable car at approximately 8:00 PM: if you are planning a 2-day programme and descending from the summit to the hut and then hiking back to Belalp in Day 2, you must time your descent to catch the last car.
 A missed last cable car means a walk down to Blatten in the dark after an already exhausting summit day.
 This is why the 3-day programme (with two nights at the hut) is strongly recommended: it allows a relaxed Day 3 descent without any cable car timing pressure.

-Map of the Aletschhorn & Live Weather
+Map of the Aletschhorn & live weather live conditions

 Summit location and live weather from the Aletschhorn’s coordinates (46.460°N, 8.000°E).
 The map shows the summit, Belalp / Blatten near Naters (cable car access), and the Oberaletsch Hütte area above the Oberaletsch Glacier.

-Aletschhorn — Summit Conditions
+Aletschhorn — summit conditions

 4,193 m / 13,757 ft · Coldest mountain in the Alps · Live from summit coordinates